 Deciding which location to film can be just as important as the film itself.
 Especially if you are operating on an indie budget.
 Location filming should be the preferred choice over filming at a studio, due to costs.
 Filming on location is cheaper, rather than filming on a largely constructed set.
 Again, a film would be more believable, should it be filmed in a natural environment.
 You can use your apartment for a film set, the local park, or your everyday convenience store for scenes.
 However, the disadvantages to this are multifaceted, as there is typically no control of the environment (traffic, unscripted discussions, noise levels, etc.) Depending on the size of the scene, it may be more expensive to shoot a film on location.
 There are always great benefits to filming on location, just as there are hindrances to filming on location.

 Location for scene believability

-Considering the potential impact location and settings have on a film, it is imperative to find the right location, environment, and setting—all critical of a film’s believability and success.
+Considering the potential impact location and settings have on a movie, it is imperative to find the right location, environment, and setting—all critical to a film’s believability and success.
 A film’s location is the most important and active aspect in filming.
-The movie viewer will appreciate visually pouring over the scene details and becoming immersed within the film.
-For example, take in a scene from the film adaptation of Nicholas Spark’s novel The Notebook:
+The video viewer will appreciate visually pouring over the scene details and becoming immersed within the film.
+For example, take in a scene from the movie adaptation of Nicholas Spark’s novel The Notebook:

 Overall, a strong sense of film location is as important as setting a strong acting presence on-screen.
-Location is an important visual enhancement for a film total causative effects.
+A location is a significant visual enhancement for a movie total causative effects.
 The actors, location, and cinematography—transcends into the emotive feedback experienced while watching what transpires on the big screen.
-Choosing a filming location could be the single, most powerful, and persuasive, effect in the movies.
+Choosing a filming location could be the single, most powerful, and persuasive, affect in movies.

 For more on Jocelyn Towne and to offer your support for the indie film I AM I, please visit her website.